 What happens if my friend is arrested in Las Vegas?

-Being arrested simply means you are being accused of a crime, and the officers will bring you in to the prison or detention center to be held until you get to court or you post bail.
+Being arrested simply means you are being accused of a crime, and the officers will bring you in to the prison or detention center to be held until you get to court or you post a Bail Bonds Las Vegas.
 The police will explain to you what crime you are being accused of committing, handcuff you, and then you will be taken to a precinct where you are asked for information such as your address and social security number, and then fingerprinted.

 How can I find a friend who has been arrested in Las Vegas?